atbcb/usab-uswds/_pages/advisory-committee-reports/prowag/final-report.md

 The committee considered limiting the number of abrupt vertical surface changes that exceed 1/4 inch that could be introduced along a length of the pedestrian access route.
 It was agreed that the standard 24-inch length of a wheelchair wheelbase could serve as a minimum distance between changes.

-**X02.1.7.2 Changes in level at rail crossings.** Where the pedestrian access route crosses rail systems at *grade*, the surface of the pedestrian access route shall be level and flush with the top of the rail at the outer edge and between the rails.
+###### X02.1.7.2 Changes in level at rail crossings

+Where the pedestrian access route crosses rail systems at *grade*, the surface of the pedestrian access route shall be level and flush with the top of the rail at the outer edge and between the rails.

-#### X02.1.8 Stairs
+##### X02.1.8 Stairs

+###### X02.1.8.1 General

-**X02.1.8.1 General.** Where provided in *public right-of-way*, stairs shall comply with proposed ADAAG Section 504.
+Where provided in *public right-of-way*, stairs shall comply with proposed ADAAG Section 504.
 Stairs shall not be part of the *pedestrian access route*.

-**X02.1.8.2 Visual contrast at the leading edges of steps.** Each tread of stairs in the public right-of-way shall have a high *visual contrast* strip marking the full width of the tread for a depth of 2 inches minimum from the leading edge of the tread.
+###### X02.1.8.2 Visual contrast at the leading edges of steps

+Each tread of stairs in the public right-of-way shall have a high *visual contrast* strip marking the full width of the tread for a depth of 2 inches minimum from the leading edge of the tread.

-#### Figure X02.1 D Visual Contrast at Steps
+**Figure X02.1 D Visual Contrast at Steps**

 ![Isometric views of treads and risers indicating contrast strip at leading edge.
 One shows the strip limited to the flat surface of the tread, one shows the strip wrapping over the nose of the tread.](https://www.access-board.gov/images/guidelines_standards/Streets_Sidewalks/PROW/X02.1D.gif)